Hindon River metro station

-The Hindon River metro station is located on the Red Line of the Delhi Metro.
+The Hindon River(Hindon Cir) metro station is located on the Red Line of the Delhi Metro.
 It is located in the Sahibabad Industrial Area locality of Ghaziabad of Uttar Pradesh.
 It is close to tourist destinations including the City forest and the Hindon River.
-The station serves one of most popular areas of the Raj Nagar Extension.
+The station serves one of the most popular areas of the Raj Nagar Extension.
 It is located near and named after the Hindon River.